 One $2,500 renewable scholarship will be awarded.
 The recipient may apply renewal for an additional three years of study, provided the recipient continues to attend full time and make satisfactory progress toward his or her degree.
 Students at any level in their program of study are encouraged to apply.
 Preference will be given to applicants from the St. Louis region.

-In 2018, an additional $1,000 non-renewable scholarship will also be awarded to a student meeting eligibility requirements.
+An additional $1,000 non-renewable scholarship may also be awarded to a student meeting eligibility requirements pending available funds.

 Applications will be evaluated by the St. Louis Community Foundation on the basis of past academic performance and potential for continued success, the quality of the essay and recommendations.
 Selection of the recipients and the scholarship amount will be determined by the St. Louis Community Foundation from information provided by the applicant, the applicant’s recommenders and school.